WDI-SEA/react-development-course-materials/Instructor-Guide.md

 - **Labs**:
   - There are two labs (ATM and TicTacToe), in which students fork a repo with existing code and add features to it.
   - Labs take approximately 90 minutes to complete.
+  - They come at the end of course and assume that the primary course learning objectives have already been covered.
+They do not have much in the way of textual guidance - students will really be on their own.
+  - You can have students work on these individually or in groups.
+As they work, you should circulate around the room, providing hints and guidance as needed.
+Be sure to do a thorough review of the solution when finished.
   - [Lab Example](https://git.generalassemb.ly/react-development/react-development-course-materials/blob/master/Additional%20Resources/ATM%20Lab/README.md)

 - **Projects**:
+- These are website-building challenges that are done in phases over a number of lessons.
+Each phase builds upon the next until a final product is assembled.
+- Individual project prompts (to build out one phase or feature of a given project) can be delivered like an exercise.
+In some cases, it is suggested that they be assigned as homework.
+- There are three projects in this course:
-  - Blog Project: This is a blog project that students build upon throughout the week.
-It starts in the [Props pre-work lesson](https://my.generalassemb.ly/preview?lessonURL=https://ga-create-api.s3.amazonaws.com/props-3145.json).
-Each phase of the project builds on the last until students have a functioning project.
+  - Blog Project: This project starts in the [Props pre-work lesson](https://my.generalassemb.ly/preview?lessonURL=https://ga-create-api.s3.amazonaws.com/props-3145.json) and continues through Unit 4.
+The final prompt asks the students to add a weather display on the About page of their blog.
-  - Film project: There is also a film project that students build upon throughout the week (5-day delivery) or first few weeks (10-week delivery).
-Each exercise builds on the last until students have a functioning project.
+  - Film project: This one works well as homework.
+Though we suggest that you at least introduce and begin each phase in class.
+Let students finish each part at home.
+Be sure to review the solution for each phase at the next class meeting.
-  - Final Project: This is designed for a student to build their own website over the course of an entire day (1-week delivery) or a week (10-week delivery).
+  - Final Project: For this project students build their own website over the course of an entire day (1-week delivery) or a week (10-week delivery).
+It is very open-ended.
+Encourage students to start thinking about a topic and focus early on in the course.
     - [Final Project Prompt and Rubric](https://git.generalassemb.ly/react-development/react-development-course-materials/blob/master/06-Applied%20Practice/07-final-project-prompt.md)

 ## Suggested Pacing Guide